 unit increase in UVI is associated with a 1.2 percentage points decline in daily growth rates of

-cumulative COVID-19 deaths [p < 0.01] as well as a 1.0 percentage points decline in the daily
+cumulative COVID-19 deaths [p < 0.01] and a 1.0 percentage points decline in the CFR daily

-growth rates of CFR [p < 0.05].
-These results represent a significant percentage reduction in terms
+growth rate [p < 0.05].
+These results represent a significant percentage reduction in terms of

-Interpretation: We find a significant negative association between UVI and COVID-19 deaths,
+Interpretation.
+We find a significant negative association between UVI and COVID-19

-indicating evidence of the protective role of UVB in mitigating COVID-19 deaths.
-If confirmed
+deaths, indicating evidence of the protective role of UVB in mitigating COVID-19 deaths.
+If

-via clinical studies, then the possibility of mitigating COVID-19 deaths via sensible sunlight
+confirmed via clinical studies, then the possibility of mitigating COVID-19 deaths via

-exposure or vitamin D intervention will be very attractive because it is cost-effective and widely
+sensible sunlight exposure or vitamin D intervention would be very attractive.

 Note: Funding: This study is not sponsored by any organization.